top of page

 Our laboratory focuses on the development and optimization of Solid Phase Microextraction (SPME) techniques for applications in analytical chemistry and environmental science.
 We apply SPME to detect pesticide residues in dry fruits, fruits, and vegetables with high sensitivity and accuracy.
 Our research also includes biomedical applications, such as identifying antibiotic growth promoters and respiratory pathogens.
 A major goal is to improve SPME performance in complex sample types.
 We aim to develop reliable and practical methods that support food safety, environmental monitoring, and clinical diagnostics.
-Through this work, we contribute to advancing analytical tools for public health and safety.
+Through this work, we contribute to the advancement of analytical tools for public health and safety.

 Chlorinated compounds in water pose significant environmental and health concerns, necessitating the development of efficient and rapid monitoring strategies to ensure environmental protection and regulatory compliance.
 Unlike conventional analytical approaches that often involve complex sample preparation and instrumentation, our group has developed a novel paper-based thin film solid-phase microextraction (TF-SPME) patch for the detection of 4-chlorophenol (4-CRP), a well-established and hazardous environmental pollutant.
 This innovative platform integrates a composite of divinylbenzene, polydimethylsiloxane, and multi-walled carbon nanotubes onto a paper substrate using a thin film applicator, enabling uniform coating and enhanced extraction capability.
 In our testing, TF-SPME patches were directly exposed to aqueous solutions containing varying concentrations of 4-CRP and subsequently analyzed using gas chromatography–mass spectrometry (GC-MS).
 Our data revealed strong extraction performance with a detection limit of approximately 10 ng/mL, highlighting the practical utility of this technique for monitoring chlorinated contaminants within acceptable regulatory limits.
 To evaluate the quantitative capacity of the method, we generated a calibration curve across a concentration range of 100–10,000 ng/mL, resulting in a precise curve-fitting equation for estimating unknown 4-CRP levels.
 These findings underscore the potential of our paper-based TF-SPME system as a simple, scalable, and cost-effective solution for the real-time surveillance of hazardous pollutants in water.
 Ongoing research in our laboratory aims to expand the applicability of this platform to other chlorinated compounds and further optimize its integration into environmental monitoring workflows.